Rampastring/WorldAlteringEditor/docs/Manual.md

 You can toggle fullscreen mode on or off by pressing F11, regardless of whether you launched WAE in fullscreen or windowed mode.

 If you have a multi-monitor setup, when maximized with F11, WAE fills the monitor that its window happened to be on at the time of pressing F11.

+## Auto-save

+WAE automatically saves a backup of your map every few minutes to prevent data loss in case of crash of the system or editor.

+**Auto-save does not overwrite your open map file**, but instead the save is written as `autosave.map` inside WAE's directory.
+If you encounter a crash or other issues that would cause work to be lost, you can find the `autosave.map` file from WAE's directory, copy it and continue your work from it.